genGit963/RV_NODE_JS/1. Core_Nodejs_Concepts/9_events.md

 ### Overview of Events

-In Node.js, the event-driven architecture is a core feature that enables non-blocking I/O operations.
-This is achieved through the use of events and listeners, allowing different parts of an application to communicate asynchronously.
+In Node.js, the event-driven architecture is a core feature that enables `non-blocking I/O operations`.
+This is achieved through the use of <u><strong> events and listener</strong></u>, allowing different parts of an application to communicate asynchronously.
 The primary class for working with events in Node.js is `EventEmitter`, which is found in the `events` module.

 ### EventEmitter Class